Shrutii-ti/VoiceNote.AI/audio-transcription-backend/README.md

 # Voice-to-Notes AI Backend

-A clean, well-structured Node.js + Express backend for a Voice-to-Notes AI application using OpenAI Whisper API for audio transcription.
+A clean, well-structured Node.js + Express backend for a Voice-to-Notes AI application using OpenAI Whisper API for audio transcription and GPT-4o mini for emotion/tone analysis.

 ## 🚀 Features

 - **Audio Transcription**: Convert audio files to text using OpenAI Whisper API
+- **Emotion & Tone Analysis**: Analyze transcribed text for emotion and tone using GPT-4o mini
 - **File Upload**: Secure file upload with validation and size limits
 - **Modular Architecture**: Clean separation of routes, controllers, and services
 - **Error Handling**: Comprehensive error handling and logging